joker-eph/githubmove/GitHubMove.rst

 changing API or refactoring code ("git grep" works across sub-projects for instance).

-As another example, aome developers think that the division between e.g. clang and clang-tools-extra is not useful.
+As another example, some developers think that the division between e.g. clang and clang-tools-extra is not useful.
 With the monorepo, we can move code around as we wish.
 With the multirepo, moving clang-tools-extra into clang would be much more complicated, and might end up loosing history.